stasi815/Journey-Wise/docs/README.md

 To log in, send a POST request to `https://journeywise-amg.herokuapp.com/auth/login`

-Use these headers with these data types:
+Use these fields in the Body with these data with your unique token in the Headers:
 ```
 username: string,
 password: password